 Certified Picture Framer

-Seeing Carla Folks nestled in her office at Wyman Frame, a division of Dale Rogers Training Center (DRTC), you can quickly see she’s in her element.
+Seeing Carla Folks nestled in her office at Dale Rogers Framing, you can quickly see she’s in her element.
 Various pictures, artwork, moulding, mat boards and other hardware take up nearly every inch of the space that Folks has transformed into one of the premiere framing shops in Oklahoma.
 She’s at home among the memories of others anxiously waiting to be transformed into masterpieces.

 A friend introduced Folks to the world of framing in Birmingham, Alabama.
 She contacted the owner of a local do-it-yourself frame shop and, after 6-months of persistence, was hired in 1983.
 “He told me that he had never had anybody bug him so much to get a job that he had to give me a job so I’d quit bugging him,” said Folks.